In a fetal sonographic assessment, an absent nasal bone is a feature which can sometimes be used as an adjunctive marker for fetal aneuploidy.

 Absence of the yolk sac in the presence of an embryo on a transvaginal ultrasound is considered abnormal, and in general is associated with subsequent embryonic death.

 Absorbed dose is a measure of the energy deposited in a medium by ionizing radiation.
-It is equal to the energy deposited per unit mass of medium, and so has the unit J/kg or gray (Gy) where 1Gy = 1Jkg-1.
+It is equal to the energy deposited per unit mass of medium, and so has the unit J/kg, with adopted name of gray (Gy) where 1Gy = 1Jkg-1.

 In ultrasound, absorption is the reduction in intensity of the sound waves as it passes through tissue.
 Most of the energy lost is in the form of heat.

 Acaeruloplasminaemia is an autosomal recessive type of neurodegeneration with brain iron accumulation and disorder of iron metabolism caused by a mutation in the caeruloplasmin (CP) gene resulting in the production of dysfunctional caeruloplasmin.

 Acardiac twins (or recipient twins) are haemodynamically disadvantaged non-viable twins that undergo secondary atrophy in association with a twin reversed arterial perfusion sequence.

 Acardiac twinning is thought to affect 1 in 100 monozygotic twin pregnancies and 1 in 35,000 preg...

 There are a number of accepted abbreviations that we use on Radiopaedia.org.
 We would like the site to be as standardised as possible and we have therefore chosen our accepted abbreviations and would ask that where possible these are used:

 a.k.a. not aka (short for "also known as")